ilenhanako/it-kid-book/teenager/start_with_js.md

 So instead of calling `do_chores()` , you would call the function like `do_chores("morning")` or `do_chores("afternoon")` In above sample `morning` and `afternoon` are input (feedback) arguments.

-Sample of Function Input Argument using a picture
+:memo:Sample of Function Input Argument using a picture
 ```
 var NameOfFunction= function(filename) {
                         var image = $("#myimage");
                         image.attr("src", filename);
                 }
 ```
-NOTE: `myimage` is the id for the image
+NOTE:bookmark:: `myimage` is the id for the image
 ## jQuery
 JavaScript and jQuery are brothers, similar to English and Singlish.
 Is Singlish a form of English?